Big Bill Morganfield

-William "Big Bill" Morganfield (born June 19, 1956) is an American blues singer and guitarist, who is the son of legendary McKinley Morganfield, also known as Muddy Waters.
+William "Big Bill" Morganfield (born June 19, 1956) is an American blues singer and guitarist.
+He is the son of McKinley Morganfield, also known as Muddy Waters, and the half-brother of Mud Morganfield.

 Biography

 Morganfield was born in Chicago, Illinois.
 He had little contact with his father.
 Instead he was raised in Southern Florida by his grandmother, and now lives in Atlanta, Georgia.
 As a child he listened to his father's records, but also to more popular fare such as The Jackson Five.
 He came to music later in life, having first worked as a teacher after earning a bachelor's degree in English from Tuskegee University and another in Communications from Auburn University.
 He did not begin playing music seriously until after his father's death in 1983, and then spent six years studying guitar.
 A well-received performance with Lonnie Mack at Atlanta's Center Stage convinced Morganfield that his career move was a good one, but dissatisfied with his craft, he returned to studying traditional blues forms and songwriting while continuing work as a teacher.